Ergophobia

-Ergophobia (also referred to as ergasiophobia or ponophobia) is an abnormal and persistent fear of work (manual labor, non-manual labor, etc.) or fear of finding or losing employment.
-It is considered a form of social phobia or performance anxiety, as well as being recognised as a derivative of occupational burnout, derived from a persisting sense of pressure or excessive expectations in a workplace.
+Ergophobia (also referred to as ergasiophobia or ponophobia) is described as an extreme and debilitating fear associated with work (manual labor, non-manual labor, etc.), a fear of finding or losing employment, or fear of specific tasks in the workplace.
+The term ergophobia comes from the Greek "ergon" (work) and "phobos" (fear).

-People with ergophobia experience irrational anxiety about the work and the workplace environment.
-For example, fear of failing at assigned tasks, public speaking at the workplace (both of which are types of performance anxiety), socialising with co-workers (a specification of social phobia), and fear of emotional, psychological and/or physical injuries.

 Ergophobia is not specifically defined in the DSM-5.
-However, the criteria for meeting this disorder can be found in the 'Specific Phobia' section of the manual.
-Specifically, the DSM-V lists seven criteria for diagnosis and additional specifiers depending on the theme of the phobia.
-Ergophobia meets one specifier as it is caused by a 'Situational' phobic stimulus.
-Specific phobias are often associated with a range of other mental health disorders: depressive disorder, anxiety disorder, bipolar disorders, substance abuse and personality disorders.
-There is a potential connection between executive dysfunction and work-related anxiety, as there is a known connection between dysfunction and general anxiety disorder, though there is not distinguishable evidence on which one causes the other.

-The term ergophobia comes from the Greek "ergon" (work) and "phobos" (fear).
+Criteria can be accounted for under the category of "Other" specific phobia 300.29 (F40.298).

+Features of ergophobia are often consistent with social phobia or performance anxiety, specifically irrational anxiety about the work and the workplace environment.
+This can include the fear of failing at assigned tasks, public speaking at the workplace, performance anxiety, fear of socialising with co-workers, and fear of emotional, psychological and/or physical injuries at work.

 Phobias

 A phobia is a psychological condition in which an individual has a persisting fear of a situation or object that disproportionate to the threat they actually pose.
 This condition stems from one's need to constantly be alert and avoid the source of the phobia that results in of psychological distress.
 Phobias can be specific to a certain stimulus or general to social situations.
 The most effective treatment for phobias is exposure therapy.

+Phobias are often associated with a range of other mental health disorders: depressive disorder, anxiety disorder, bipolar disorders, substance abuse and personality disorders.
+There is a potential connection between executive dysfunction and work-related anxiety.

 Symptoms

-Ergophobia has both physical and psychological symptoms, such as anxiousness, fear and avoidance of the work environment.
+Ergophobia has both physical and psychological symptoms associated with fear and avoidance of the work environment.
 A study focused on burnout among teachers concluded that those experiencing ergophobia performed significantly worse on a physical health index compared to their colleagues.
-Physical symptoms can be caused by "burnout", including rapid heart rate, dry mouth, excessive sweating, general uneasiness, and panic attacks.
+Physical symptoms of ergophobia can include rapid heart rate, dry mouth, excessive sweating, general uneasiness, and panic attacks.
+Ergophobia is also described as causing impairment at work including inability to meet work requirements, difficulty keeping a job, avoidance of taking on additional work responsibility, ruminating on negative work situation or challenges at work, and disengagement from the workplace.

-Common signs and symptoms of ergophobia includes: